SaaStacked/saastack/docs/design-principles/0110-back-end-for-front-end.md

 * `auth-reftok=arefreshtoken`

+> Note: the expiry of both these cookies will be the expiry date of the refresh token.
+This means that these two cookies will be present as long as the auth token can be refreshed by the refresh token.
+>
+> It is likely that the JWT within the auth token will expire before the cookie expires, and this JWT will be sent to the backend API< where it will be validated to be expired at some point.
+Then the client will receive a `HTTP - 401`, and it will be forced to refresh the token and cookies.

+##### Refreshing Session

+When the auth cookie (`auth-tok`) expires (by default, after 15 minutes), it will be necessary to refresh the token, using the refresh token.

+It is likely that the client will receive an `HTTP - 401` at any time, while the user is using the JS Application, and this will force the client to either refresh the expired token by using the refresh token, or force the user to login to the application again.

+The tokens plus the cookies form an "authentication session" for the user.

+> Note: unless desired, forcing the user to login, using any method, i.e., provide passwords or SSO loops, can be painful for them, since it will occur once every 15 mins of use, but worse, likely every time they use the application throughout the day (assuming 15 mins at least between uses).

+To automatically refresh the users' authentication session on their behalf, call `POST /api/auth/refresh` on the BEFFE.

+> Note: you will also need to include CSRF protection in these requests, like all others coming from a JS App.

+A successful token "refresh" should renew and rewrite both the `auth-tok` and `auth-reftok` cookies (from the current domain).

+However, If the current `refresh_token` has expired, or there is no refresh token cookie ( `auth-reftok`) to begin with, then a `HTTP 401 - Unauthorized` will be returned, the client will have other choice but to ask the user to login again (using any supported method).

+See [handling 401 responses](#Handling-HTTP-401-Responses) below for details on that.

 #### Logout

 To logout explicitly, call `POST /api/auth/logout` with an empty JSON body:

-> Note: you will also need to include CSRF protection in these requests, like all others coming from a JS app.
+> Note: you will also need to include CSRF protection in these requests, like all others coming from a JS App.

 A successful logout request will remove both the `auth-tok` and `auth-reftok` cookies (from the current domain).

-#### Refreshing Session

-When the `access_token` cookie (`auth-tok`) expires (by default, after 15 minutes), it will be necessary to refresh the `access_token`.

-To refresh the session, call `POST /api/auth/refresh`

-> Note: you will also need to include CSRF protection in these requests, like all others coming from a JS app.

-A successful token "refresh" should renew both the `auth-tok` and `auth-reftok` cookies (from the current domain).

-However, If the current `refresh_token` has expired, or there is no refresh token cookie ( `auth-reftok`) to begin with, then a `HTTP 401 - Unauthorized` will be returned.
-Signaling that the user is no longer authenticated.

 ### CSRF Protection